-Tapes or CDs accompany each lesson.
-If the school is a good one, it will have a large library with all kinds of resources for the teacher.
+If the school is a good one, it will have a large library with all kinds of resources for the teacher, and perhaps have these resources online.
 There is no need to buy any books or other aids, as the teacher will be given whatever she needs for her lessons.
 Czech-English dictionaries are available in every classroom for use by the teacher and students.

 Having some knowledge of a second or third language yourself is a great asset — although not a necessity for teaching English.
 It offers you an insight into the problems and errors made by students of a foreign language and how to try to prevent and overcome them.
 In this respect, my own experience of learning French in a totally French environment in Paris, and German in the same manner in Zürich, was invaluable to me.
 In both cases, my respective lecturers spoke only their native tongue and no English at all during the lessons.

 You will find yourself teaching students of all ages, who range from total beginners (Elementary level) through Pre-Intermediate, Intermediate, Upper Intermediate and Advanced levels to those preparing for the FCE (First Certificate in English) and CAE (Cambridge Advanced English ) examinations.